paudetseis/academic-kickstart/content/authors/kyryliuk/_index.md

 - Grad Students
 ---

-Taylor Tracey Kyryliuk is a master's student in the Geophysics group at the University of Ottawa.
+Taylor Tracey Kyryliuk is a PhD student in the Geophysics group at the University of Ottawa.